thoughtbot/ruby-science/book/solutions/introduce_explaining_variable.md

 text_from_ordered_answers = answers.order(:created_at).pluck(:text)
 ```

-And work their way up to the overall goal of a method:
+And work their way down to the overall goal of a method:

 ``` ruby
 text_from_ordered_answers.join(', ')